cheryllfid-s/data-science-guest-experience/README.md

 {
   "model": "demand_model_survey_weather.pkl",
   "predicted queue time": [predicted_value]

 }

+### 3. /q2_layout_results – Retrieve USS Layout Optimization Results
+- Method: GET
+- Description: Returns simulation results from the q2_optimization_layout.py model.
+This endpoint compares the current USS layout against the proposed layout (swapping CYLON and Transformers rides), with average wait times per attraction and per guest.
+- Request body: None
+- Response: A plain text summary comparing the average wait times of the current USS layout and our proposed USS layout, including average wait time per attraction and total average wait time per guest.

-#### 3. /complaint_severity - Analyze Single Complaint Severity
+#### 4. /complaint_severity - Analyze Single Complaint Severity
-Method: POST
+- Method: POST
-Description: Analyzes a single customer complaint and determines its severity.
+- Description: Analyzes a single customer complaint and determines its severity.
-Request Body:
+- Request Body:
-- A JSON object with a `"complaint_text"` field containing the complaint text.
+A JSON object with a `"complaint_text"` field containing the complaint text.
 Example:
 ```json
 {
   "complaint_text": "I waited two hours, but the ride suddenly closed"
 }
 ```
-Response:
+- Response:
-- A JSON response with the complaint text, severity prediction (0 or 1), severity level ("general" or "severe"), and severity probability.
+A JSON response with the complaint text, severity prediction (0 or 1), severity level ("general" or "severe"), and severity probability.

-#### 4. /batch_complaints - Analyze Multiple Complaints
+#### 5. /batch_complaints - Analyze Multiple Complaints
-Method: POST
+- Method: POST
-Description: Analyzes multiple customer complaints in a single request and provides severity analysis for each.
+- Description: Analyzes multiple customer complaints in a single request and provides severity analysis for each.
-Request Body:
+- Request Body:
-- A JSON array of objects, each with a "complaint_text" field.
+A JSON array of objects, each with a "complaint_text" field.
 Example:
 ```json
 [